Chemistry and Biochemistry Home

 Bachelor of Arts Secondary Education – Chemistry

 This degree program is designed for students who want to teach chemistry at the high school level.
-Courses for the B.A. in Chemistry are combined with specialized courses in Education and a student teaching component to prepare students to become effective chemistry teachers.
+Courses for the B.A. in Chemistry are combined with specialized courses in Education and a student teaching component to prepare students to become effective teachers.

 View Course Requirements >